prettydiff/share-file-systems/readme.md

 # Share File Systems

 ## Purpose
-The end state is to offer a cross-OS private one-to-many online point-to-point relationship that shares media, messaging, and file system access with end-to-end encryption from the browser.
+Virtually bind multiple physical devices into a single virtual computer using a network.
+A cross-OS private one-to-many online point-to-point relationship that shares computer availability, such as execution contexts and file system.
+Your personal devices should be fully available to you regardless of where you are and of limited availability to other people you choose.

 This application seeks to be inherently private which disallows information broadcasts such as unrestricted Facebook updates or Twitter posts.  *Privacy should be thought of as sharing restricted to persons specifically identified prior, opposed to publishing to anonymous users, without any third party access.*

 ## Features
 * Works the same on Windows, Linux, and Mac OSX.
-* A Windows like graphic user interface in just a few functions that are easy to extend and customize.
+* A Windows/OSX like graphic user interface in just a few functions that are easy to extend and customize.
-* Application saves state on each user interaction, which allows application to resume without disruption when a browser closes and allows real time testing cross-browser.
+* Application saves state on each user interaction, which allows application to resume without disruption.
-* Recursive file system display with file system details.
 * A robust security model.
 * File integrity checks via SHA3-512 hash.
-* A variety of tools available via terminal commands.
+* A variety of tools optionally available via terminal commands.

 ## License
 [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html)